Skin and Coat Oil 101

 Is This a Cure-All?

-For minor irritations, dry skin, or general itching, reach for this nutrient-dense food topper and help your pup rejuvenate.
+To supply nutrients for a healthy coat, reach for this nutrient-dense food topper and help your pup rejuvenate.
 Don’t believe us?
 Here’s what real customers are saying about Skin and Coat Oil:

 Skin and Coat Oil being pumped onto bowl of kibble